-Covered services include the following services provided by a network ART specialist:
+Covered services include the following services provided by an ART specialist:

 - In vitro fertilization (IVF). - Zygote intrafallopian transfer (ZIFT). - Gamete intrafallopian transfer (GIFT). - Cryopreserved (frozen) embryo transfers (FET). - Charges associated with your care when you receive a donor egg or embryo in a donor IVF cycle.
 These services include culture and fertilization of the egg from the donor and transfer of the embryo into you. - Charges associated with your care when using a gestational carrier including egg retrieval and culture and fertilization of your eggs that will be transferred into a gestational carrier.
 Services for the gestational carrier, including transfer of the embryo into the carrier, are not covered.
-(See exclusions, below.)
+(See exclusions, below.) - Oral and injectable prescription drugs used: - To stimulate the ovaries - Primarily for treating the underlying cause of infertility